-When did the L&I medical provider network start?
+Overview and history of the L&I medical provider network

-The MPN was part of legislation passed in 2011 and was launched by L&I in January 2013.
-The Advisory Committee on Healthcare Innovation and Evaluation represents the health care community, business and labor to provide input on standards and policies for the MPN.
-This committee meets periodically to provide L&I with input and advice related to the MPN.
-A list of committee members is published on the L&I website.
+L&I created the medical provider network as part of legislation efforts in 2011.
+The actual launch was in January 2013.
+For management, L&I uses the help of an Advisory Committee on Healthcare Innovation and Evaluation.
+The committee represents the health care community.
+Furthermore, the committee provides input regarding standards and policies to implement in the network.
+This committee meets periodically to provide advice and recommendations.
+A list of committee members is available on the L&I website.

-You can use the links below for useful information and search tools related to the MPN:
+You can use the links below for useful information and search tools relating to the MPN: